Robert Christgau: Early life

 Christgau was born in Greenwich Village in Manhattan, New York City, on April 18, 1942.
 He grew up in Queens, the son of a fireman.
 He has said he became a rock and roll fan when disc jockey Alan Freed moved to the city in 1954.

-After attending public school in the city, Christgau attended Dartmouth College graduating in 1962 with a B.A. degree in English.
+After attending public school in the city, Christgau attended Dartmouth College, graduating in 1962 with a B.A. degree in English.
 At college, his musical interests turned to jazz, but he quickly returned to rock after moving back to New York.
 He has said that Miles Davis's 1960 album Sketches of Spain initiated "one phase of the disillusionment (in him) with jazz that resulted in my return to rock and roll."
 He was deeply influenced by New Journalism writers including Gay Talese and Tom Wolfe.
-"My ambitions when I went into journalism were always, to an extent, literary", Christgau said later.
+"My ambitions when I went into journalism were always, to an extent, literary," Christgau said later.

 Career

-I am interested in those places where popular culture and avant-garde culture intersect.
-As a critic, I want to achieve a new understanding of culture in both its aesthetic and political aspects; as a journalist, I want to suggest whatever I figure out to an audience in an entertaining and provocative way.